Estuary

 To use the Sync Out feature with Snowflake, you need to set up the following Snowflake objects in your Snowflake account:

-• Database and Schema: You'll need to create a database and schema for storing Salesforce data.
+• Database and Schema: You must create a database and schema to store Salesforce data.

 • Warehouse: A warehouse in Snowflake is a computational resource that allows you to load and process data.
 For Sync Out, it is recommended to use an XSMALL or SMALL warehouse size, which provides sufficient resources for the task.